coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 }
 ```

-This code is now ready to run but unfortunately it quite useless.
+This code is now ready to run. **CoherentSolutions.Extensions.Hosting.ServiceFabric** will do all the plumbing required to start the service.

+Unfortunatelly it's current implementation is empty and does nothing.

 ### Configuring Endpoints

 Reliable Services can expose endpoints.
-This exposure is represented in form of service listeners configured when replica is build.
-The **CoherentSolutions.Extensions.Hosting.ServiceFabric** provides a simple way to configure: ASP.NET Core listeners, Service Fabric Remoting listeners and Generic listeners.
+This exposure is represented in form of listeners configured on replica startup.
+The **CoherentSolutions.Extensions.Hosting.ServiceFabric** provides a simple way to configure: ASP.NET Core, Remoting listeners and Generic listeners.

-In general listeners are configured using the same approach as was deomnstrated for services.
+All listeners are configured using the same flow as was demonstrated for services.

+> **NOTE**
+>
- _You can find more details on [defining listeners](https://github.com/coherentsolutionsinc/aspnetcore-service-fabric-hosting/wiki/defining-listeners) wiki page._
+> _You can find more details on [defining listeners](https://github.com/coherentsolutionsinc/aspnetcore-service-fabric-hosting/wiki/defining-listeners) wiki page._

 #### ASP.NET Core